gbif/hp-canadensys/publish/7-step-guide.md

 parallax: true
 ---

 # Introduction

 This guide explains how to publish your biodiversity data to [GBIF](http://www.gbif.org/) using the [Canadensys repository](http://data.canadensys.net/ipt).
-The Canadensys repository is powered by the [GBIF Integrated Publishing Toolkit (IPT)](https://www.gbif.org/en/ipt), which allows you to upload, standardize, publish and register your data in **7 steps**.
+The Canadensys repository is powered by the [GBIF Integrated Publishing Toolkit (IPT)](https://www.gbif.org/en/ipt) and customized by Canadensys to be fully integrated into our website.
+It allows you to upload, standardize, publish and register your data in **7 steps**.
 Importantly, the data is published in your organisation's name, for free.

 [Access the IPT](https://data.canadensys.net/ipt/){: .button .is-primary}